t1ger112/RAF-Flight-Data-App/README.md

 In the unlikey event that these codes are also not working, please refer to the first readme paragraph as the installation of the app may be incorrect.

+The "all code files" folder contains a copy of the python and VB source code, along with their respective csv files, and a zipped copy of the Visual Studio code repo for the solution.
+I hope you like the prototype I have created...